 There are four different types of KPIs in project management: budget, time, milestones, and process efficiency.
 The trick to making any of these key performance metrics work for you is to choose the ones that are best for your individual organization and project.

-Because every business has different needs and structures, it’s best to come up with your own primary KPIs and then experiment to find what works best.
+Because every business has different needs and structures, it’s best to come up with your own key metrics for product management and then experiment to find what works best.
 And, although you have many data points to choose from, your primary objectives will help you determine which type of KPIs to pay attention to.

 How KPI analytics help you make tough project decisions